-Irish Halloween: A Spooky Way to Express Your Personal Irish Side!
+Irish Halloween Ideas: A Spooky Way to Express Your Personal Irish Side!

-"Feast of the Dead?"
+Did you say "Feast of the Dead?"
 Seriously?
-We'll come back to that.
+Yes, we'll come back to that.

 Irish Halloween: A Jack-O-Lantern with a Pint!